The Power of Nature

 Promotes creativity and imagination

-Improves decision-making & organizational skills
+Improves decision-making and organizational skills

-Encourages & expands thought
+Encourages and expands thought

-Stimulates all 5 senses
+Stimulates all five senses

-Builds confidence & self-respect
+Builds confidence and self-respect

-Fosters independence
+Fosters independence and teaches responsibility

 Reduces mental fatigue

-Builds resilience & increases patience
+Builds resilience and increases patience

 Improves communication with others